Our Ongoing Hunt for Great Japanese Knife Sets

 Enso is a well respected Japanese knife company that has been making high quality, hand crafted knives since 1932.
 This great looking sixteen piece set has blades constructed with 37 layers of stainless steel over the top of a VG10 core.
 The unique look of the knives come from the hammered sashimi finish.
 The result are knives with tough blades with a distinctive look.
 The 12° cutting angle of Enso knives makes them some of the most impressively sharp knives on the market right out of the box.

-The hammered Damascus steel of the Enso HD series of knives looks great.
+The hammered Damascus steel of the Enso HD series of knives looks great and perform well.

 While the blades of the knives in this set are certainly impressive, it was the handle material that first caught my eye.
 The handles are made of canvas micarta which is an extremely durable and grippable material often found on premium survival knives.
 Canvas micarta is my personal favorite knife handle material, but it is not often found on kitchen knives.